wp-plugins/frontpage-slideshow/readme.txt

 	1. allow to edit of category name and number of posts <= done, maybe some issues... need to test more
 		1. calculate the buttons height automatically <= work in progress
 		2. allow to not display buttons  <= done
-		3. allow to display a preview and next button on side of slider
+		3. allow to display a previous and next button on side of slider
 	2. allow to change the size of the slider <= done
 	3. allow to fine tune the appearance of buttons <= partially done
 	4. allow to change the slide display duration <= work in progress